MemCollab: Cross-Model Memory Collaboration via Contrastive Trajectory Distillation: Methodology

 \section{Methodology}

 We propose \ourmethod, a memory collaboration framework that improves the agent's reasoning by inducing contrast-derived problem-solving strategies from heterogeneous agent trajectories.
-The core idea is to distill reusable high-level reasoning strategies and error-forbidden constraints that distinguish successful reasoning from failures, while filtering out agent-specific biases.

-MEMCOLLAB consists of two stages: (1) \textbf{contrast-derived memory construction}, which extracts abstract reasoning constraints from paired agent trajectories; and (2) \textbf{task-aware memory retrieval and inference}, which conditions agent reasoning on relevant memory entries at test time.
+The core idea is to distill reusable high-level reasoning strategies and error-forbidden constraints that distinguish successful reasoning from failures, while filtering out agent-specific biases. \ourmethod consists of two stages: (1) \textbf{contrast-derived memory construction}, which extracts abstract reasoning constraints from paired agent trajectories; and (2) \textbf{task-aware memory retrieval and inference}, which conditions agent reasoning on relevant memory entries at test time.
 An overview of the framework is shown in Figure~\ref{fig:framework}.